cauequeiroz/udacity-course-checklist/Readme.md

 ![header](header.png)

 A awesome checklist of free Udacity courses for front-end developers.
 Just fork this repo and start to study.
-After each course finished, comeback and check respective course to monitoring your progress! :)
+After each course finished, return here and check respective course to monitoring your progress! :)

 ## Padawan